steemit/devportal-tutorials-py/tutorials/33_transfer_steem_and_sbd_to_savings_balance/README.md

 How to transfer STEEM and SBD to savings using Python.

-In this tutorial we will explain and show you how to check the STEEM and SBD balance of an account and also how to transfer a portion of that to a "savings" account on the **Steem** blockchain using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.
+In this tutorial we show you how to check the STEEM and SBD balance of an account on the **Steem** blockchain and also how to transfer a portion or all of that to a "savings" account using the `commit` class found within the [steem-python](https://github.com/steemit/steem-python) library.

 ## Intro

 The Steem python library has a built-in function to transmit transactions to the blockchain.
 We are using the `transfer_to_savings` method found within the `commit` class in the library.
-Before we do the transfer, we check the current balance of the account to ensure that there are sufficient funds available.
-This is not strictly necessary as the process will automatically abort with the corresponding error, but it does give some insight into the process as a whole.
-We use the `get_account` function to check for this.
+Before we do the transfer, we use the `get_account` function to check the current STEEM and SBD balance of the account to see what funds are available to transfer.
+This is not strictly necessary but adds to the useability of the process.
 The `transfer_to_savings` method has 5 parameters:

 1.  _amount_ - The amount of STEEM or SBD that the user wants to transfer.
 This parameter has to be of the `float` data type and is rounded up to 3 decimal spaces
 1.  _asset_ - A string value specifying whether `STEEM` or `SBD` is being transferred